ddelgiudice/ddelgiudice.github.io/invest.md

 ---

 Here are some investments I'm familiar with.
-You can register using the affiliate links below and we both should get a bonus:
+You can register using the affiliate links below (or the referral code at the end of each URL) and we both should get a bonus:

 * [Celsius](https://celsiusnetwork.app.link/124168bd43)